pfiore/Pizza-co/README.md

 # Name: Patrick Fiorentino
-# Date:4/17/2015
+### Date:4/17/2015

-Description:
+Description: JavaScript OO Assessment

-# SetUp and Use
+## SetUp and Use
 In order to use this program you will need web browser

 SetUp
-1. git clone https://github.com/bjkropff/jsBasic.git onto your desktop.
+1. git clone https://github.com/pfiore/Pizza-co.git onto your desktop.
+2. open Pizza-co folder.
-2. right-click/open index.html with web browser.
+3. right-click/open index.html with web browser.

-# Copyright (c) 2015 (Patrick Fiorentino)
+## Copyright (c) 2015 (Patrick Fiorentino)

-# The MIT License (MIT)
+## The MIT License (MIT)

-# PERMISSION*
+## PERMISSION*
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to